 For more information on California law, see the Exemptions section of this website.

 You may qualify for Chapter 13 bankruptcy if you have a steady income and your debts are worth less than the dollar amounts set by federal bankruptcy law.
-In 2019, the amounts are:
+In 2022, the debt limits changed:

 These amounts are adjusted every few years and set out in 11 U.S. Code, Section 109.